astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 1. **Compute-bound**: the time spent on arithmetic operations exceeds time spent for other operations such as memory accesses.
 Typical examples are linear layer with large inner dimension or convolutional layer with large number of channels.
 2. **Memory-bound**: the time taken by memory accesses exceeds computation time.
 Most operations are memory bound, e.g. elementwise operations (activation functions, dropouts) or reductions (sum, softmax, normalization).
-3. **Overhead-bound**: everything else, such as communication-bound, interpreter-bound, etc. We won't discuss it in this post, however I strongly advice to take a look [Making Deep Learning Go Brrrr From First Principles](https://horace.io/brrr_intro.html) blogpost to understand GPU mechanisms and why in most of the cases our bottleneck may not be related to them at all.
+3. **Overhead-bound**: everything else, such as communication-bound, interpreter-bound, etc. We won't discuss it in this post, however I strongly advise to check out [Making Deep Learning Go Brrrr From First Principles](https://horace.io/brrr_intro.html) blogpost to better understand GPU mechanisms and why in most of the cases our bottleneck may not be related to them at all.

 The balance between first two is commonly measured by the **arithmetic intensity**, which is the number of arithmetic operations per byte of memory access required to run the computation.
 For example, if we apply ReLU activation to an input tensor $x$ (assuming it's in half-precision), we need to